Featured artists: Neil Campbell & Nicole Collarbone | Steve Broomhead | Pandamoanium | Nevrness | Exowst Scotland ||:

 The number 33, well once again the permutations are endless – 33 rpm; Arsenic in the periodic table of elements; the number of bones in the vertebrae; the boiling point of water in the Newton scale…

 Concluding this quarter is 299792458, and a number which immediately clicked as the distance light travels in meters, per second (in a vacuum) if we are being precise.
 Again how the number relates to the track isn’t obvious, although the accompanying video perhaps offers some insight with the light shining through the trees, accenting subtle imagery as the film evolves.
 Musically I imagine a twisted relationship between Vangelis (Albedo 0.39 era) and the mighty Tony Iommi discovering dropped tunings.

-Look out for the final instalment review some time in 2023…
+Look out for the final instalment review some time late 2022 or more likely in early 2023…